Barron Trump: What we know about Donald Trump’s youngest son

 Barron William Trump was born on 20 March 2006 and is Mr Trump’s only child with his third wife.

-He was baptised at the Episcopal Church of Bethesda-by-the-Sea in Palm Beach, Florida – a venue he returned to in January for the funeral of his maternal grandmother, Amalija Knavs.
+He was baptised at the Episcopal Church of Bethesda-by-the-Sea in Palm Beach, Florida – the same venue he returned to in January for the funeral of his maternal grandmother, Amalija Knavs.

 The youngest of all of the former president’s children, Barron was raised at Trump Tower in Manhattan and attended the affluent borough’s Columbia Grammar and Preparatory School.